allpower2slaves/ansible-setup-public/README.md

 # hello world
-My personal ~~Fedora set up~~ Ansible playbook.
+My personal ~~Fedora set up~~ Ansible-related repository.

+This is a open and stripped version (fork?, variant?) of my private Ansible-related repository.
+Do not expect working playbooks and comprehensible commit history :).

+Feel free to reuse parts of this repo.
+Any feedback would be welcome. :)

 # Dependencies
-I had these packages installed to host and execute this playbook:
+I had these packages installed on my host:
 + `ansible-collection-community-general-8.4.0-1.fc40.noarch`
 + `ansible-core-2.16.12-1.fc40.noarch`
 + `ansible-9.11.0-1.fc40.noarch`